HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 # No more clientside spaghetti.
 Organizing your code.

-The single biggest challenge you’ll have when building complex clientside applications is keeping your code base from becoming a garbled pile of mess.
+The single biggest challenge you'll have when building complex clientside applications is keeping your code base from becoming a garbled pile of mess.

-If it’s a long-running project that you plan on maintaining and changing over time, it’s even harder.
+If it's a long-running project that you plan on maintaining and changing over time, it's even harder.
 Features come and go.
-You’ll experiment with something, only to find it’s not the right call and leave traces of old code sprinked throughout.
+You'll experiment with something, only to find it's not the right call and leave traces of old code sprinked throughout.

 I absolutely *despise* messy code.
 It's hard to read, hard to maintain, hard to collaborate on, and it's just plain ugly to look at.
 Beyond those pragmatic reasons, I consider my code to be my craft.
 Therefore, I want the care that I put into writing it to be obvious to those who read it.

 Complexity sneaks up on you.
-If you don’t actively fight for simplicity in software, complexity will win.
+If you don't actively fight for simplicity in software, complexity will win.

 Here are a few techniques, crutches, coping mechanisms, and semi-pro tips for staying sane.